ntfwc/sudo-x/README.md

 sudo-x-a adds in audio support.
 Currently this is PulseAudio only, accomplished by simply pointing PulseAudio towards localhost as the server.

 ##Rational
 Linux user accounts are a powerful method for restricting software to minimum priviledge.
 It is fairly easy to utilize other user accounts for non-graphical programs such as servers, but when it comes to graphical applications it isn't obvious, except if the target user is root.
-And using a user account incurs minimal performance impact, which is important for software such as web browsers and video games.
+And using a separate user account incurs minimal performance impact, which is important for software such as web browsers and video games.

 ##Security Considerations
 X11 access still grants a fair bit of priviledges to a program.
 For example, it can hear your keypresses, read your clipboard, and watch your screen.
 And, of course, user account protections will fail in the event of a priviledge escalation.